 In order to cut the bottle in the middle of its neck, I had to keep the bottle upside down.
-It’s shown in this post (Slim flower vase) how difficult it is to get access to the bottleneck when the bottle is in upright position.
+It’s shown in this post (Slim flower vase) how difficult it is to get access to the bottleneck when the bottle is in an upright position.
 That setup had some limitations, however, it was useful for cutting jars.

 It’s not stable, but it worked this time.
 Quite a nice line was cut, and I moved to the kitchen.
 Boiling and cold water cracked the bottle.